ClayMix-the-creator/dfs-db-backup/README.md

 ## Overview 📖

-DFS DB Backup is a high-performance backup utility that seamlessly integrates with distributed file systems (DFS) to provide reliable, scalable database backups.
-Ideal for enterprise environments and distributed systems requiring consistent data protection.
+DFS Database and Backup service is a database startup and its backup utility that seamlessly integrates with distributed file systems (DFS) to provide a reliable and scalable service.
+Ideal for enterprise environments and distributed systems that require consistent data protection.

 **Key Features**:
+- 💾 Running a PostgreSQL database
-- 🚀 Automated database backups to distributed storage
+- 🚀 Automated database backup
-- ⏱️ Point-in-time recovery capabilities
+- ⏱️ Point-in-time restore capability.
 - 🔄 Cross-platform compatibility
 - 📋 Detailed backup auditing